uwx/ungoogled-chromium-windows/README.md

 **NOTE**: If the build fails, you must take additional steps before re-running the build:

 * If the build fails while downloading the Chromium source code (which is during `build.py`), it can be fixed by removing `build\download_cache` and re-running the build instructions.
-* If the build fails at any other point during `build.py`, it can be fixed by removing `build\src` and re-running the build instructions.
+* If the build fails at any other point during `build.py`, it can be fixed by removing everything under `build` other than `build\download_cache` and re-running the build instructions.
 This will clear out all the code used by the build, and any files generated by the build.

+An efficient way to delete large amounts of files is using `Remove-Item PATH -Recurse -Force`.
+Be careful however, files deleted by that command will be permanently lost.

 ## Developer info